stclib/STC/README.md

 - **clist**: Type size: one pointer.
 Each node allocates block storing value and next pointer.
 - **cdeq**:  Type size: two pointers.
 Otherwise like *cvec*.
 - **cmap**: Type size: 4 pointers. *cmap* uses one table of keys+value, and one table of precomputed hash-value/used bucket, which occupies only one byte per bucket.
 The closed hashing has a default max load factor of 85%, and hash table scales by 1.5x when reaching that.
 - **csmap**: Type size: 1 pointer. *csmap* manages its own array of tree-nodes for allocation efficiency.
-Each node uses two 32-bit words by default for left/right childs, and one byte for `level`. *csmap* can be configured to allow more than 2^32 elements, ie. 2^64, but it will double the overhead per node.
+Each node uses two 32-bit words by default for left/right child, and one byte for `level`. *csmap* can be configured to allow more than 2^32 elements, ie. 2^64, but it will double the overhead per node.
 - **carray**: carray1, carray2 and carray3.
 Type size: One pointer plus one, two, or three size_t variables to store dimensions.
 Arrays are allocated as one contiguous block of heap memory.
 - **csptr**: a shared-pointer uses two pointers, one for the data and one for the reference counter.